Art: © Jessica Keiko Mitsumasu

 In Hercules, Disney has identified a desire that we achingly understand.
 Whether we have emigrated and simply don't fit with our local crowd or we are loved in warm communities, we still have a longing for something more.
 Disney's prescription is romantic love.
 If you have this, you will be satisfied.
-It's a solution that works in theory for Western hearts captured by the rhetoric of individual fulfillment and the existential prerogative to follow your heart.
-But certainly we have lost something.
+It's a solution that works theoretically for Western hearts captured by the rhetoric of individual fulfillment and the existential prerogative to follow your heart.
+But certainly, we have lost something.

 I'm not speaking of familial ties through which we understand our identities.
 The solution to expressive individualism is not stoic collectivism.
 Being reactionary is no better.
 But the movie still leaves me dissatisfied, lamenting that belonging can only be found through heroism and that we must choose between love and home.
-There is something good about a status given and not earned, and there is an unshakeable intuition that there is a place that I was truly made for.
-The make it yourself solution has simply not worked, and despite the onslaught of romantic happy endings, which conveniently occur at the beginning of a relationship (see Ariel, Belle, and countless others), broken marriages and even my own happy one have me wondering about more.
+There is something good about a status given and not earned.
+The make it yourself solution has simply not worked.
+Despite the onslaught of romantic happy endings, which conveniently occur at the beginning of a relationship (see Ariel, Belle, and countless others), broken marriages and even my own happy one have me wondering about more.

 Love and home together